Last updated April 2022

 - Librarians within the public library system no longer need to field gardening or seed-related questions, no longer need to figure out how and where to obtain seed stock, and no longer need to deal with receiving and/or qualifying “returned” seed.
 All of these functions are offloaded to Silicon Valley Seeds.

 - Growers who make use of SaLSA now have skin in the game.
-There will now be a system which tracks who is growing what, and there is a small monetary cost imposed on new growers who use the system, which serves to drive home the point that this is not a one-sided seed giveaway.
+There is now a system which tracks who is growing what, and seed communities can now make sure that people are returning seed to the system, which serves to drive home the point that this is no longer operated as a one-sided seed giveaway.

 - Growers with proven abilities and a willingness to contribute back to the system will be invited to become “seed guardians”.
-These growers will eventually form the backbone of the Silicon Valley Seeds community of growers, and as such will be allowed to forgo the annual fee imposed on untested growers.
+These growers will eventually form the backbone of the Silicon Valley Seeds community of growers, and as such will be allowed to partake in additional activities.

 The intent here is to make SaLSA trackable, scalable and sustainable in ways that more simplified seed library implementations simply can’t be.